Gilbocc/cittadinanza/README.md

 1. Accept a OneDrive folder reference as the flow input.
 2. Enumerate all PDF files in that folder.
-3. Feed each PDF content directly into prompt invocations for stage 1 and stage 3.
+3. Feed document content directly into prompt invocations for stage 1 and stage 3.
 4. Store and version the source prompts in [prompts](prompts).
 5. Compile them before release or push.
 6. Use the compiled prompt files from [prompts/compiled](prompts/compiled) when configuring prompt nodes in Copilot Studio.